-- Learning Objectives - Students will be able to - o Identify the similarities and differences between Neustadt, Kernell, and Canes-Wrone's arguments about how the President can most effectively use his/her informal powers. - O Define and distinguish between a President's expressed, delegated, and inherent powers. - O Describe why "uncertainty" is important for each of the "Sequential Veto Bargaining" and "Blame Game" explanations of vetoes. - O Describe how the President can use executive orders to achieve legislative policy goals, as argued by William Howell - o Describe how presidential leadership is "episodic," according to Skrowonek - o Define a principal-agent relationship and asymmetric information - o Identify the differences between police patrol and fire-alarm oversight
+- Learning Objectives - Students will be able to - o Identify the similarities and differences between Neustadt, Kernell, and Canes-Wrone's arguments about how the President can most effectively use his/her informal powers. - O Define and distinguish between a President's expressed, delegated, and inherent powers. - Describe why "uncertainty" is important for each of the "Sequential Veto Bargaining" and "Blame Game" explanations of vetoes. - Describe how the President can use executive orders to achieve legislative policy goals, as argued by William Howell - o Describe how presidential leadership is "episodic," according to Skrowonek - O Define a principal-agent relationship and asymmetric information - o Identify the differences between police patrol and fire-alarm oversight

 - Kollman 6.1: Neustadt, Richard.
 "Presidential Power and the Modern Presidents: The Politics of Leadership from Roosevelt to Reagan."
 [9 pages] - Kollman 6.2: Cameron, Charles.
 "Veto Bargaining: President and the Politics of Negative Power."
 [6 pages] - McCarty, Nolan.
 "Where do vetoes come from?"
 The Monkey Cage.
 (2015) [3 pages] - Skowronek, Stephen.
 "Presidential Leadership in Political Time."
 In Nelson [45 pages] - Kollman 7.2: McCubbins, Matthew and Thomas Schwartz.
 "Congressional Oversight Overlooked: Police Patrols versus Fire Alarms."
 [15 pages] - Suggested Reading: - o Kollman 6.4: Howell, William G. "Power without Persuasion: The Politics of Direct Presidential Action."
-[14 pages] - o Lewis, David.
-"The Politics of Presidential Appointments" in Kernell (Section 8.2) - Questions to consider while reading: - What are the formal and informal sources of Presidential power?
+[14 pages] - Lewis, David.
+"The Politics of Presidential Appointments" in Kernell (Section 8.2) - Suggested Podcast: - o Stephen Skowronek on the New Deal and Political Time Stephen Skowronek [1:11] - Questions to consider while reading: - What are the formal and informal sources of Presidential power?
 [Neustadt] - Why would a President veto a bill he prefers to the status quo (the current policy)?
 [Cameron] - Why would Congress pass a bill they know the President will veto?
 [McCarty] - How is Presidential leadership a struggle between the individual and the system?
 [Skowronek] - What is the difference between "police patrol" and "fire alarm" oversight?
-[McCubbins and Schwartz] - Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 7 (focus on the powers of the presidency)
+[McCubbins and Schwartz] - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 7 (focus on the powers of the presidency)